 Southwestern College's academic programs are described in three different catalogs: undergraduate, graduate, and Professional Studies/SC Online.
 All catalogs are available online.
-This is the graduate catalog for the master of business administration (Professional MBA and Fifth-Year MBA), the master of science in leadership, and the master of education.
+This is the graduate catalog for the Master of Business Administration, the Master of Science in Leadership, the Master of Science in Security Administration, the Master of Arts in Specialized Ministries, and the Master of Education.